-The other variety is called cinnamon twig or Gui Zhi, which is derived from the twig branches of the cinnamon tree as opposed to the trunk itself.
+The other Chinese variety is called cinnamon twig or Gui Zhi, which is derived from the twig branches of the cinnamon tree as opposed to the trunk itself.

-While both versions come from the same genus Cinnamomum tree as other types of cinnamon, they are the main ones utilized for their tonifying qualities.
+While both versions come from the same genus Cinnamomum as other types of cinnamon, they are the main ones utilized for their tonifying qualities.
 Subsequently, they are frequently classified alongside some of the top major tonic herbs in the Chinese herbal system.

-Chinese cinnamon or Rou Gui, like all types of cinnamon comes from the stripped bark layers of cinnamon trees.
+Rou Gui cinnamon, like all types of cinnamon comes from the stripped bark layers of cinnamon trees.
 It is not related to "rougui tea", a type of oolong, presumably named so for its cinnamon-like taste accents.

 Cinnamomum cassia is native to China, especially southern provinces and is mainly produced in Yunnan, Hainan, Guangdong and Guangxi.
 Rou Gui or Chinese cinnamon bark, however, can also be sourced from other cinnamon species, not just this variety.

-Because Chinese cinnamon is a thicker dense material, it doesn't usually roll up.
-It is usually in large slightly curled irregular woody pieces, but is also found in long rolled up sheets depending on the source.
+Chinese cinnamon is a thicker dense yet flexible material and doesn't roll up as tightly.
+It is usually available in large woody strips as well as loosely rolled-up tubular pieces, depending on the source.

 Chinese cinnamon is, in fact, graded on thickness of the bark, which is an indication of age.
 The older the better and often more expensive.
 Premium grades can be a quarter of an inch thick or more.

-You will usually notice that the Chinese barks also have the exterior bark layer as well as the inner bark portion.
+You will usually notice that the Chinese barks also have the exterior cortex layer as well as the inner bark portion.
 Perhaps this is to help preserve the constituents.

 Some Chinese cinnamon, like the rare An Nan Cinnamon or Vietnamese Rou Gui, is highly revered for its exceptional quality.

-Again, on average, it is usually more costly than common cinnamon, like Ceylon or Indonesian.
-While these culinary cinnamons could be substituted for Chinese varieties in a pinch, they are not believed to have quite the same potency.
+On average it is usually more expensive than common cassia cinnamon or ceylon cinnamon types.
+While these culinary cinnamons could be substituted for Chinese varieties in a pinch, they are believed to offer different therapeutic properties.

 1) Rou Gui, Chinese Cinnamon Bark - This is the mentioned thick bark of the tree trunk itself.
 It works primarily with the Kidney, Spleen, Heart and Liver organ meridian systems.
 Energetically it is described as pungent, sweet and hot.

-2) Gui Zhi, Cinnamon Twig - Again, this variety is derived from the tree branches and is commonly used as sliced pieces.
+2) Gui Zhi, Cinnamon Twig - Again, this variety is derived from small tree branches or twigs and is commonly used as sliced pieces.
 It works primarily with the Heart, Lung and Bladder systems.
 Energetically it is described as acrid, sweet and warm.

-Rou Gui, also called Kuei Pi, is a valued Yang tonic herb and is described as the "King of kidney Yang herbs" by some herbalists.
-It is also considered useful for the heart, liver and spleen meridian systems.
+Rou Gui, also called Kuei Pi, is a valued Yang tonic in Chinese herbalism.
+It especially utilized for its warming influence as a Kidney Yang herb.
+It is also considered useful for the heart, liver and spleen organ systems.

 In some research on this variety, results identified that sesquiterpenoids might be the active compounds that may provide usefulness for kidney-related conditions, like diabetic nephropathy.